OmarBedawi/my_first_e-store/README.md

 * User Credentials:
   - Username: create your username
   - Password: create your password
-  - Email: use your own e-mail to receive the confirmation link to activate your profile OR create a temporary e-mail on [temp-mail](https://temp-mail.org/it/)
+  - Email: to receive confirmation of registration and orders you can use your own e-mail OR, create a temporary e-mail on [temp-mail](https://temp-mail.org/en/)

+* Superuser Credentials:
+  - Username: TestSuperUser
+  - Password: testingebook

 * Card payments:
   - Card number: 4242 4242 4242 4242